 How to Fix “No JVM Could be Found” Error on Windows?

-If you’re encountering this issue in connection with an Openfire server, it is likely due to a bug that has been resolved in Java releases newer than Java 8 Update 161.
+If you’re facing this issue with an Openfire server, it’s likely due to a bug fixed in Java releases newer than Java 8 Update 161.

 Note: Refer to our guide on fixing the ‘javac is not recognized’ error.